Skip to main content

 7. Decisions of the committee shall be made by majority vote.
 In the event of tie, the administrative liaison(s) of the committee will have the deciding vote.

-8. In any situation, the Vice President of Learning, Student Engagement and Success, may deem a question by the committee inappropriate and will instruct the committee take appropriate actions concerning questioning
+8. In any situation, the Associate Vice President of Student Services, may deem a question by the committee inappropriate and will instruct the committee take appropriate actions concerning questioning

-9. After the decision of the committee, the Vice President of Learning, Student Engagement, & Student Success shall send a certified letter to the student’s address on file in the admissions office providing the student with the committee’s decision.
+9. After the decision of the committee, the Associate Vice President of Student Services shall send a certified letter to the student’s address on file in the admissions office providing the student with the committee’s decision.

 2. Appeal to the President: A student who disagrees with the findings of the committee may appeal in writing to the president within ten (10) business days after receipt of the committee’s decision.
 The president shall have the authority to: